 Both Brooks and Riva grew up in Christian homes in the United States and neither can remember a day when they didn’t trust Jesus.

 The Cains met in 2005, were married in 2007, and began serving together in youth ministry right away.
 They continued serving young people while they attended Covenant Theological Seminary together from 2008-2011.
 The Cains first visited Japan upon graduation, and God has been growing their love for the Japanese ever sense!

 The Cains have a burning passion to reach Japanese young people and to support missionary families as they navigate life overseas.
 That is the reason they began attending ANF in 2013.
 They were delighted to accept the call to minister alongside the Eguchi’s in 2019.

 Brooks is ordained as an elder in the Presbyterian Church in America, and Riva is a licensed professional counselor.
 God has blessed them with three beautiful and energetic children – Quinn, Marley, and John.

 Jeremy Sink (Elder)

-Jeremy Sink became ANF’s lead pastor in January 2015.
-He and his wife, Gina, came to Japan from North Carolina in 2012 to serve on Mission to the World’s church planting team.
-Jeremy holds a Mechanical Engineering degree from the University of North Carolina in Charlotte (1995) and a Master of Divinity from Reformed Theological Seminary (2001).
-He is an ordained minister in the Presbyterian Church in America (PCA) and served as a pastor and church planter in North Carolina for 12 years before God called their family to move to Japan.
-Jeremy and Gina have three sons: Joshua (16), Josiah (13), and Garrett (10).
-They expect to spend the rest of their lives serving God here in Nagoya.
+Jeremy and his wife, Gina, came to Japan from North Carolina in 2012.
+They are missionaries with Serge Global and focus on coming alongside of Japanese pastors, church planters, and their wives to help them be successful in their callings to reach Japan with the Gospel.
+Jeremy is an ordained minister in the Presbyterian Church in America and served as a pastor and church planter in the U.S. for 12 years before God called their family to move to Japan.
+Jeremy and Gina have three sons: Joshua, Josiah, and Garrett.

 Paul Kang (Elder)